-The Executive Director of Information Technology will review this policy as needed and reserves the right to change it at any time.
+The Assistant VP of Information Technology will review this policy as needed and reserves the right to change it at any time.
 Any changes will be published to the Chowan website and the next printing of the student handbook.

 Chowan University Password Policy

 The purpose of this policy is to create a standard for the creation of passwords, frequency of change, protection, and resetting of those passwords on Chowan University accounts and systems.

 This policy covers any personnel including, but not limited to faculty, staff, students, alumni, and guests, that have an account or access to a system controlled by the Chowan University.

 - The previous eight passwords may not be reused.

 - Passwords must be changed every 730 days.

 - Safeguard the password.
 For example, do not write it down or store it any place where it can be discovered.